GoSuda

 14}

-The above code uses a channel to print 1 and 2.
-This code uses for range to receive and print data whenever data is added to the channel.
-The loop ends when the channel is closed.
+The code above prints 1 and 2 using a channel.
+In this code, for range is utilized to receive and print data whenever it is added to the channel.
+The loop then terminates when the channel is closed.

-As written above several times, this syntax can also be used as a simple synchronization method.
+As previously mentioned several times, this syntax can also be employed for simple synchronization.

 1package main